 Whether it’s for work or play, she can’t help but to go into restaurateur mode when she sees something she likes.
-“Even when traveling for pleasure, I’m constantly noticing details and getting inspiration for my small business.
+“Even when traveling for pleasure, I’m constantly noticing details and getting inspiration for my businesses.
 How could I not?
 We all have to eat!”
 But customer flow in any of her six restaurants definitely does not slow while she’s away from Seattle, so mobile productivity is essential.
-Here are her five tips for agile working and staying productive while gathering her inspiration:
+Here are her five productivity tips for staying agile and productive while gathering her inspiration:

 1. “Keep on top of your calendar and time differences when making appointments.”
-As any virtual teams will know, taking advantage of mobility is all about using it.
+Taking advantage of mobility is all about using it.
 So, having to reschedule appointments because you didn’t review your calendar in the morning, or you didn’t account for being in a different time zone, can really eat up your day at best—at worst it could create missed opportunities.

 2. Make your cell phone work for you.
 “Charge your phone every night, and always have a charger (or two),” Derschang says.
 Nothing stops communication in its tracks like a mobile device that’s lost its juice.
 “Having my phone is key,” says Derschang.
 “I’m constantly taking photographs, whether it’s to show my team, or to remind myself, or to post to my Instagram.
 I’m also on my phone trying to stay on top of emails, making notes, and checking news.
 And like everyone, I use my phone as a navigation device, to find a ride, and even to book an exercise class while traveling.”